 MORTGAGE LENDING REFORM

+As relationship lenders who underwrite based on firsthand knowledge of their customers and communities and who thrive based on the strength of their reputations, community banks have every incentive to make fair, commonsense, and affordable loans.
+They do not need prescriptive regulations to compel them to do so.
+Community Banks Serve Non-Traditional Borrowers.
 Community banks do not have aggressive marketing programs targeting particular low-income areas or low-income borrowers.
-However, they do help borrowers with non-traditional credit histories or imperfect credit, as well as borrowers in rural communities where non-traditional loans, especially balloon loans, are prevalent due to the unique nature of rural properties.
-Community banks often structure loans to meet the unique needs of the borrower based on their type of employment, type of property, amount of assets or net worth.
+However, they do help borrowers with non-traditional credit histories or imperfect credit, as well as borrowers in rural communities where non-traditional loans, especially balloon loans, are prevalent due to the unique nature of rural properties and rural economies.
+Community banks often structure loans to meet the unique needs of the borrower based on their type of employment, type of property, value of assets or net worth.
 These loans are not sold into the secondary market but are kept in portfolio.